forlilab/Ringtail/README.md

 ![Build Status](https://github.com/forlilab/Ringtail/actions/workflows/python-package.yml/badge.svg?event=push)
 [![Documentation Status](https://readthedocs.org/projects/ringtail/badge/?version=latest)](https://ringtail.readthedocs.io)

-Ringtail is an open-source, lightweight, and highly customizable Python package for organizing, filtering, and exploring the results of molecular docking and virtual screening, from a handful of ligands to **tens of millions**.
-It reads collections of docking results such as SDFs from [AutoDock-6](https://github.com/forlilab/AutoDock), Docking Log Files (DLGs) from [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU), and PDBQTs from [AutoDock-Vina](https://github.com/ccsb-scripps/AutoDock-Vina) — into a compact database that stays fast to query as it grows, backed by either DuckDB (default) or SQLite.
-Results file parsing is parallelized across your CPUs for fast database writing.
+Ringtail is an open-source Python package for organizing, filtering, and exploring molecular docking results at the scale of millions of ligands.
+It reads [AutoDock-6](https://github.com/forlilab/AutoDock) (AD6) SDFs, [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU) DLGs, and [AutoDock-Vina](https://github.com/ccsb-scripps/AutoDock-Vina) PDBQTs into compact DuckDB (default) or SQLite databases, with parallell input file processing.

-Once your docking results are in a database, Ringtail provides a wealth of ways to apply your chemical intuition and narrow down the results to likely pharmacological hits: filter by docking score, ligand efficiency, receptor interactions, or ligand chemistry; cluster for diversity; compare hits across targets; and export exactly the molecules and data you want.
+Filter by docking score, ligand efficiency, receptor interactions, or ligand chemistry, cluster for diversity, compare hits across different targets, and export selected results as SDF or CSV files.

-Filter by ligand molecular weight or supply a CSV of ligand names to select a specific set of compounds, for example, for export.

-Export selected results as SDF files or CSVs with your choice of columns.

-Use Ringtail however suits you, as a user-friendly [command line tool](https://ringtail.readthedocs.io/en/latest/cmdline.html) for straightforward screening, or an extensive [Python API](https://ringtail.readthedocs.io/en/latest/api.html) for building it into your own pipelines and scripts.
-In-depth documentation for both can be found on [ReadTheDocs](https://ringtail.readthedocs.io).
+Use the easy-to-use [command line tool](https://ringtail.readthedocs.io/en/latest/cmdline.html) or the extensive [Python API](https://ringtail.readthedocs.io/en/latest/api.html) for building it into your own pipelines and scripts.
+See the [documentation](https://ringtail.readthedocs.io) for detailed instructions.

-The Python API also accepts docked RDKit molecules from AD6 and Vina result strings directly, allowing docking pipelines to write results without intermediate files.

-The Python API also lets you mark poses as accepted, maybe, or rejected and attach comments to track screening decisions.
+Some of the strengths of the Python API include accepting docked RDKit molecules from AD6 and Vina result strings directly, allowing docking pipelines to write results without intermediate files.
+Through the API you can also screen the poses by marking them as either accepted, maybe, or rejected, and you can attach comments to track screening decisions.

-## Fast, even at scale
+## Fast at scale

 With the DuckDB backend, filtering stays in the seconds range as a library grows into the millions of ligands (Intel i9, 18 cores, 64 GB RAM, SSD; docking score alone, then combined with one, and two interaction filters):